-Lieutenant Governor Safety Awards
+Lieutenant Governor Safety Awards 2013

 Brian Cook, PowerCheck Electrical Safety Services

 Brian Cook is a licensed electrical contractor and registered electrical field safety representative with over 36 years in the electrical industry.
 He has published numerous papers on electrical safety and has authored and delivered curriculum on electrical systems at the University of British Columbia.
 As the founder and president of PowerCheck Electrical Safety Services, Mr. Cook has made significant contributions to electrical safety by working with the home insurance industry to carry out risk assessments of residential electrical systems.

 Vanderhoof-based Nechako Green Energy is the first biomass heat recovery plant in the Canadian forest industry, taking steam waste from the company’s mill operations and turning it into electric power.
 This innovative technology creates opportunities to dramatically reduce the carbon footprint of sawmills, and offers the potential to provide surplus power to new projects in support of economic development in northern communities.
-Nechako Lumber Company Ltd was one of the first companies to submit a Safety Management Plan under the Alternative Safety Approaches regulation, introduced in April 2011, and is the first company to have its plan accepted by BC Safety Authority.
-They are also recipients of BC Hydro’s Powersmart Award and were named Clean Energy BC’s 2012 Project of the Year.
+Nechako Lumber Company Ltd was one of the first companies to submit a Safety Management Plan under the Alternative Safety Approaches regulation, introduced in April 2011, and is the first company to have its plan accepted by BC Safety Authority They are recipients of BC Hydro’s Powersmart Award and were named Clean Energy BC’s 2012 Project of the Year.

 Barry Cavens, Cavens and Associates

 Barry Cavens has over 40 years experience as a professional engineer, during which time he has served on numerous provincial and national committees, including CSA and BCSA Technology Advisory Committees.
 He has contributed his expertise to the development of improved codes and standards in the gas industry in both Canada and the United States.
 Throughout his career, Mr. Cavens has contributed to the development of emergency response plans for utilities and other organizations and has demonstrated a commitment to gas safety awareness and education initiatives, including the Call Before You Dig program.

 Corrie Archer, Otis Elevator Co.

 Corrie Archer is the current chair of the BCSA Elevating Devices Technology Advisory Committee.
 With almost 42 years of international experience in elevating, he has been actively involved in the development of British Columbia elevating safety codes and standards for the past two decades.
 Mr. Archer’s commitment to education and training within the elevating industry is evident is his instrumental role in the development and implementation of the Elevating Devices Mechanics Certification Program.

 D’Angelo (Danny) Cox, Dan Cox Consulting